lukefi/cropyieldSingle/README.md

 The file requirements.txt may be used to create a virtual Python environment using:

-conda create --name <env> --file requirements.txt
+conda create --name env_name --file requirements.txt

 ## processing